eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Code Contributions.md

 * Commits should be as small as possible while ensuring that each commit is correct independently ( i.e., each commit should compile and pass tests).

-* Test your changes as thoroughly as possible before you commit them.
+* Test your changes as thoroughly as possible before committing them.
 Preferably, automate your test by unit/integration tests.
 If tested manually, provide information about the test scope in the PR description (e.g. “Test passed: Upgrade version from 0.42 to 0.42.23.”).

 * Create _Work In Progress [WIP]_ pull requests only if you need clarification or an explicit review before you can continue your work item.

-* If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.
+* If your patch is not getting reviewed or you need a specific person to review it, you can @-mention a reviewer asking for a review in the pull request or a comment.

 * Post review:
     * If a review requires you to change your commit(s), please test the changes again.
     * Amend the affected commit(s) and force push onto your branch.
-    * Set respective comments in your GitHub review to resolved.
+    * Set the respective comments in your GitHub review as resolved.
     * Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.